-The Oculus Quest 2 couldn’t have come at a better time for me, as thanks to the coronavirus pandemic, my options to go out and explore the world have been pretty limited.
-So the ability to pop on a virtual reality headset and go explore Mount Everest, ride a rollercoaster, or take on Sith lord Darth Vader at his fortress on the molten planet of Mustafar, all while avoiding a deadly virus, has been a joy.
-For $299, the Oculus Quest 2 is a portal into different worlds accessible from the safety of your own home.
+The Oculus Quest 2 is the headset for you if you want a convenient escape from real life.
+It provides the ability to pop on a virtual reality headset and go explore Mount Everest, ride a rollercoaster, or take on Sith lord Darth Vader at his fortress on the molten planet of Mustafar, all while avoiding going anywhere mid-coronavirus pandemic.
 And as it’s a standalone headset, it makes VR an easily accessible route into escapism.

-Building upon its predecessor the Oculus Quest 2 comes with a more intuitive and slicker design, as well as more performance and a boost to its display resolution.
-This means it can deliver the best VR experience you can have without needing to route a load of cables from a powerful gaming PC.
+Building upon its predecessor, the $299 Oculus Quest 2 comes with a more intuitive and slicker design, as well as more performance and a boost to its display resolution.
 I won’t say it's perfect, as there are a few drawbacks to the Oculus Quest 2.
-But it’s the best VR headset for most people, and a great escape for those spending most of their days at home.
+But until the Oculus Quest 3 comes along with a promising suite of upgrades, the Oculus Quest 2 is my pick for the best VR headset.

 Price: $299 starting